 Bring your dog and relax at the Cave Vineyard.
 While dogs are not allowed inside the natural cave wine cellar, they are welcome to enjoy the scenic views of the vineyard and enjoy a picnic on the grounds – pack your own or find all you need for one at the winery.
 While you’re in the area, check out the dog-friendly Charleville Vineyard Winery & Microbrewery too.

 Check out the popular Breaux Vineyards in Northern Virginia, dog by your side.
-Enjoy the scenic views of the Blue Ridge Mountains from the tasting room, expansive patio and landscaped terraces, and of course, the award winning wines.
-Plan ahead to attend the Dog Day Celebration held each year in May, a fun-filled day benefiting animal rescue efforts.
+Enjoy the scenic views of the Blue Ridge Mountains from the tasting room, expansive patio and landscaped terraces, and of course, the award-winning wines.
+Plan ahead to attend the Dog Day Celebration held each year (planned for August this year), a fun-filled day benefiting animal rescue efforts.

 Walla Walla Valley, WA

 While vineyards in the Walla Walla wine region grow in both Washington and Oregon, almost all Walla Walla wineries are located in Washington.
-And with more than 100 wineries in the region, get a listing of close to 40 that are dog-friendly and make your plans!
-Be sure to make a stop at Durham Cellars ,which red and white wines named for their beloved winery dogs, and meet their ‘hospitality committee’, Konnie and Maysy, two border collie mixes.
+And with more than 100 wineries in the region, get a listing of close to 30 that are dog-friendly and make your plans!

 Thank you to Kira Stackhouse from Nuena Photography for the photo.